MooersLab/MooersLab/README.md

 A very new use of **Whisper** for me is inside Emacs.
 I had been aware of its availability for four months.
-After my third attempt, I finally figured out how to run **Whisper** in Emacs via the **whisper.el** package.
+After my third attempt, I finally figured out how to run **Whisper** in Emacs via the [**whisper.el** package](https://github.com/natrys/whisper.el?tab=readme-ov-file).
 The package automates compiling the *whisper.cpp* software and downloading the Whisper LLM.
 You record a local audio file of your dictation, and then you transcribe that audio file into text that appears in the current buffer in Emacs.
 The `M-H r` keybinding starts the audio recording, and the `C-u M-x r` keybinding transcribes the audio file.
 Here, `H` is for the Hyper key; I have it mapped to the righthand command key (alt-key) on a non-Mac keyboard.

 The natural unit of dictation seems to be a paragraph.
-This form of dictation is not as interactive as Voice In Plus.
+This form of dictation is less interactive than Voice In Plus where you can use the keyboard to make edits to currently dictated sentence.
 I have yet to figure out the elisp code to apply my text replacements in the transcription step.

 The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
 Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before it will interest me.
-You have to pay a subscription fee to gain access to all of its features.
+You have to pay a subscription fee to access all its features.
-It has features that may appeal to people who have numerous electronic devices that need to be synced with their main computer.
+Its features may appeal to people with numerous electronic devices that need to be synced with their main computer.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.